A categorical approach to quantum moment maps: Introduction

 \subsection{Conventions}

 \begin{itemize} \item We work over the ground commutative ring $k$.

-\item $\PrL$ denotes the symmetric monoidal 2-category of $k$-linear locally presentable categories and $k$-linear colimit-preserving functors (see \cite[Section 2]{BCJF} for a discussion).
+\item $\PrL$ denotes the symmetric monoidal 2-category of $k$-linear locally presentable categories and $k$-linear colimit-preserving functors (see \cite{AdamekRosicky} for a general theory and \cite[Section 2]{BCJF} for a discussion).
 For $\cC,\cD\in\PrL$ we denote by $\cC\otimes\cD$ the corresponding symmetric monoidal structure.
-The unit object $\Mod_k\in\PrL$ is the category of $k$-modules.
+The unit object $\Mod_k\in\PrL$ is the category of $k$-modules; it is compactly generated by finitely presentable $k$-modules.

 \item Given two locally presentable categories $\cC,\cD\in\PrL$ we denote by $\FunL(\cC, \cD)\in\PrL$ the category of $k$-linear colimit-preserving functors. \end{itemize}